skieabad/samples/Push-Native/readme.md

 }
 ```

+2. Copy your own google-services.json to the root of this project (where this solution exists) and it will be copied into the android project during compile

 ## 3rd Party Libs
 * [Xamarin Forms](https://github.com/xamarin/xamarin.forms) - The cross platform library for .NET that we all know and love